fjvallarino/monomer/docs/tutorials/02-styling.md

 titleText text = label text `styleBasic` [textFont "Medium", textSize 20]
 ```

-If you apply `styleBasic` to the result of `titleText`, the options will be
+If you apply `styleBasic` to the result of `titleText`, the attributes will be
 combined.
 This means that:

 ```haskell
 newNode = titleText "Title" `styleBasic` [textSize 40, textColor red]
 ```

-will have:
+will result in:

 ```haskell
 [textFont "Medium", textSize 40, textColor red]